 But I always find there is some pathos attached to nostalgia, a sense of something lost and unattainable; a sense of something that belongs to the past and a constant juxtaposition with the present, which, due to the very essence of nostalgia, will never look quite so rosy as that which preceded!
 How often do people talk of getting ‘teary’ when they feel nostalgic?
 So you see, the contentment is tinged with something sorrowful.

 Well, then – what of the happy circumstance when Nostalgia and the Present encounter one another, and form an alliance?
 Is it possible?
 Yes!
 And when the two coincide, you don’t need to feel the pathos, just sheer joy and a lot of fun.
 Allow me to indulge myself as I embark on a discussion of the utterly mundane and inconsequential – an occurrence that really has no substantial bearing on my life, work, or philosophy, nor on anyone else’s really.
-This occurrence happens to be the discovery – or rather, rediscovery – of a cartoon series I watched when I must have been about 4 or 5 years old, back in the early days of Children’s BBC (remember the ‘Broom-cupboard’? 🙂 ).
+This occurrence happens to be the discovery – or rather, rediscovery – of a cartoon series I watched when I was younger, back in the early days of Children’s TV (remember the ‘Broom-cupboard’?).
 I almost forgot about it entirely, except when I randomly came across it in lists of ‘the 20 greatest cartoon theme tunes of all time’ (as you do), at which point my memory was momentarily jogged and I agreed to myself that yes, the series did have a pretty good theme tune…

 I finally relented, for their sake – I could only remember the 3 child characters in the cartoon, I clearly remembered which one of them had been my favourite as a child, and vaguely recollected something of the basic plot.
 But apart from that, everything else I was seeing on screen felt new to me – or, I should say, strangely familiar yet new at the same time.
 What a strange phenomenon!
 I was reliving my happy childhood, but had the added enjoyment of not actually remembering what happened next.
 Not only that, but the series has the depth, layers of interpretation, historical consistency and character complexity, to make it highly satisfying and rewarding to watch as an adult – in a way, I suspect, that might be beyond the attention or interest of a child.
 It was great to know that here was a series I enjoyed as a child, but now had the double privilege of enjoying it in a new and different way many years later, applying a fresh perspective and extracting even more from it, as if I was being introduced to it for the first time.